 In the wide world of NFTs and crypto, volatility isn’t always just volatility — sometimes, rapid surges in the value of a digital asset may predict continued, sustainable growth.
-And this may be the case with the recent near 400-percent surge Pudgy Penguins has experienced since August 18, according to data collected by CoinGecko.
+Following Pudgy Penguins’ August 2022 floor price surge of over 400 percent, the project has since seen its floor continue a steady increase.
+In a single week (from December 22 – 28), Pudgy Penguin’s floor price has risen over 50 percent, shooting up from 4.50 ETH to 6.92 ETH as of writing, according to data collected by CoinGecko.

-This surge comes just months after a multi-million dollar sale saw the project turned over to new leadership as trust with its founding team faded.
+What began as a price surge in August has evolved into what could be some serious and sustainable growth for the project.
+The rise comes at the tail end of a year that saw the Pudgy project itself sold off in a multi-million dollar deal that turned it over to new leadership just as trust with its founding team had faded.
 But what exactly happened to Pudgy Penguins that makes its recent redemption so powerful — and perhaps indicative of how bigger NFT projects need to be handled moving forward?

-During the NFT market’s bull run in 2021, another animal-themed PFP project quickly shook up the NFT ecosystem following the massive success of the Bored Ape Yacht Club.
-It was Pudgy Penguins — a collection of, you guessed it, pudgy penguin avatars.
+During the NFT market’s animal-themed PFP project bull run in 2021, Pudgy Penguins quickly shook up the NFT ecosystem following the massive success of the Bored Ape Yacht Club.
+The project is a collection of, you guessed it, pudgy penguin avatars.

 I want a Pudgy Penguin avatar, too!
 But how do I buy one?

-First, you need to decide where you want to buy them, and OpenSea is ready to go, so that’s where you can buy them.
+First, you must decide where to buy them, with OpenSea and LooksRare being your two best options.
 Then you need to set up an account with Coinbase or Gemini, fill your account with crypto, and voila — you’re ready to purchase.

 Are there any left for me?
 How many Pudgy Penguins are there?